Antiporter: Chloride-hydrogen antiporter

-CLC-4 has been connected with mental retardation involving seizure disorders, facial abnormalities, and behavior disorders.
+CLC-4 has been connected with intellectual disability involving seizure disorders, facial abnormalities, and behavior disorders.
 Studies found frameshift and missense mutations in patients exhibiting these symptoms.
 Because these symptoms were mostly exhibited in males, with less severe pathology in females, it is likely X-linked.
 Studies done on animal models have also shown the possibility of a connection between nonfunctional CLC-4 and impaired neural branching of hippocampus neurons.

 Defects in the CLC-5 gene were shown to be the cause of 60% of cases of Dent's disease, which is characterized by tubular proteinuria, formation of kidney stones, excess calcium in the urine, nephrocalcinosis, and chronic kidney failure.
 This is caused by abnormalities that occur in the endocytosis process when CLC-5 is mutated.
 Dent's disease itself is one of the causes of Fanconi syndrome, which occurs when the proximal convoluted tubules of the kidney do not perform an adequate level of reabsorption.
 It causes molecules produced by metabolic pathways, such as amino acids, glucose, and uric acid to be excreted in the urine instead of being reabsorbed.
 The result is polyuria, dehydration, rickets in children, osteomalacia in adults, acidosis, and hypokalemia.

 CLC-7's role in osteoclast function was revealed by studies on knockout mice that developed severe osteopetrosis.
 These mice were smaller, had shortened long bones, disorganized trabecular structure, a missing medullary cavity, and their teeth did not erupt.
 This was found to be caused by deletion mutations, missense mutations, and gain-of-function mutations that sped up the gating of CLC-7.
 CLC-7 is expressed in almost every neuronal cell type, and its loss led to widespread neurodegeneration in mice, especially in the hippocampus.
 In longer-lived models, the cortex and hippocampus had almost entirely disappeared after 1.5 years.
 Finally, because of its importance in lysosomes, altered expression of CLC-7 can lead to lysosomal storage disorders.
 Mice with a mutation introduced to the CLC-7 gene developed lysosomal storage disease and retinal degeneration.